History of Airbus: 2017–present

 On 20 December 2018, Le Monde newspaper reported the U.S. Department of Justice had opened a corruption investigation, which could result in fines of up to 4-5 billion Euros.

 In February 2019, Airbus launched The OneAtlas Platform, a geospatial tool that applies artificial intelligence to satellite images and extracts insights for customers.

+In April 2024, Airbus revealed that C. Jeffrey Knittel would step down from his position as chairman and CEO of Airbus Americas, with his retirement set for 3 June.
+Robin Hayes, previously the CEO of JetBlue Airways, had been selected as his successor.